Hispano-Arabic homoerotic poetry: 9th and 10th centuries, Umayyad period

 like a cameleer puts bridles on his camel.

-Another of the themes of Arabic poetry was the bacchic poetry (خمريات jamriyyat), celebrating, despite religious prohibitions, wine and drunkenness; it was sometimes mixed with homoeroticism in the figure of the cupbearer or pourer.
+Another of the themes of Arabic poetry was the bacchic poetry (خمريات khamriyyāt), celebrating, despite religious prohibitions, wine and drunkenness; it was sometimes mixed with homoeroticism in the figure of the cupbearer or pourer.
 Thus, some poets were more explicit and less chaste in the expression of their passion, as Ali ibn Abi l-Husayn (m.
 1038):